SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/overview.md

 ### Source templates

-Remote management data configuration for OpenTelemetry collectors is handled using Source templates.
+Remote management data configuration for OpenTelemetry collectors is handled using source templates.
 This feature extends the [Installed Collector Source](/docs/send-data/installed-collectors/sources) template, allowing association with multiple collectors.

-Use collector tags to group collectors and associate Source templates to these groups, reducing redundancy in data collection setup.
+Use collector tags to group collectors and associate source templates to these groups, reducing redundancy in data collection setup.
 This process, known as *Collector Linking*, streamlines configuration management.

 ## How it works